 Prepare to make a positive impact through medicine.

+The Wake Forest Summer Immersion Medicine Institute is an unforgettable experience for high school students.
 Interested in donning the white coat, but not sure what being a healthcare professional is really like?
 Gain hands-on experience in the medical field and insight into the many career opportunities available within the various disciplines of medicine.
 You’ll visit healthcare facilities in Winston-Salem, participate in simulations and labs, and learn basic skills like taking blood pressure and suturing.

 At a Glance